 You can’t fault CT for his performance here.
 He won the first challenge and was a finalist in the second challenge.
 Then he left because Diem was sick.
 However, this season will forever be a reflection of his love for Diem and his character.
 No prize money or production team was going to stop him from being with her, and we’ll never forget the moments this season gave us.

-Despite not making it to compete in a single Challenge, CT did dominate in a sense.
+Despite not competing in a single challenge, CT did dominate in a sense.
 He nearly killed Adam in a fight, and while I don’t applaud him for resorting to violence, this may have been the most lopsided fight in reality TV history.
 Plus, this seriously upped his intimidation factor.

 CT was kind of middle of the road here.
 He wasn’t the first guy picked in the draft, nor was he the last.
 It was an odd level of mediocrity for TV.
 He only lost this season because of an odd double elimination twist, but he only survived a couple of weeks.